mauriciovasquezbernal/kubecon-na-2025/labs/03-creating-your-own-gadget/README.md

 ```
 If you remember we needed to create a container to generate some events in our
 gadget.
 But an eBPF program attached to a syscall can see every syscall
 invocation on the host.
-Most of the time you don't want that, especially in the
+Most of the times you don't want that, especially in the
 Kubernetes scenario.
 The function `gadget_should_discard_data_current` helps us
 to achieve that and provides premade filtering logic.
 For example, we can
 already run our gadget and trace only events for a container named `nginx-40` by